Brian-Abidin/linked-list/README.md

 # linked-list

-Project in The Odin Project cirriculum that uses JavsScript to create a linked list data structure.
+This is a project in The Odin Project cirriculum.
+This project uses JavaScript to showcase a singly-linked list data structure with additional methods that modifies the list.